Top 17 low-carb & keto controversies

 We also want to make low carb simple, and this includes being very upfront and honest about potential problems and how to handle them.
 Some problems actually can occur on low carb, and it can be very helpful to know what they are and what can be done about them.

-Here are the most common fears about low carb, and whether they are true or false.
+Here are the most common controversies about low carb, and what the currently best available scientific evidence says.

 Will saturated fat clog my arteries and give me a heart attack?